 The federal health care reform law—the Patient Protection and Affordable Care Act (ACA)—includes the requirement that private insurers cover the routine patient costs associated with participation in approved clinical trials starting in January 2014.
 The following resources provide further information about the new requirement and ASCO's ongoing work to inform the community about implementation of the law.

-- NEW!
-Form to Demonstrate that a Trial Meets Statutory Requirements: ASCO has created an attestation form based on the law that can help demonstrate that the trial and patient's circumstances meet the coverage requirements.
+- Form to Demonstrate that a Trial Meets Statutory Requirements: ASCO has created an attestation form based on the law that can help demonstrate that the trial and patient's circumstances meet the coverage requirements.